SharinaS/secrets_manager_aws/README.md

-# secrets_manager_aws
+# RDS and Secrets Manager for AWS Deployment.

-A demo template on using CloudFormation to create an RDS database and Secrets Manager.
-The ability to rotate a secret is also a key portion of this template.
+This repo contains the yaml file and python file needed to spin up both a PostgreSQL RDS database and Secrets Manager to hold the username/password for the database in AWS.
+Secrets Manager is configured to automatically rotate the secret (aka the password) every 30 days, unless you choose a different length of time.

 ## Template Parameters